DomT4/homebrew-autoupdate/README.md

                                    (comma-separated).
 Requires --upgrade.
       --ac-only                    Run only while the Mac is connected to AC power.
+      --notify-on-error            Notify only when an autoupdate run fails.
+      --no-notify                  Disable autoupdate notifications.

 From tap: domt4/autoupdate
 Usage: brew autoupdate logs [options]: